raquo/Laminar/docs/documentation.md

 ---

 Note: this section of documentation only explained how to render **static** data.
-You will learn to render dynamic data and lists of children in [Reactive Data](#reactive-data) section.
+You will learn to render dynamic data including dynamic lists of children in [Reactive Data](#reactive-data) section.

 ### HTML Entities